The Case for Versioned Graph Databases

 i.
 Vijitbenjaronk et al. Scalable time-versioning support for property graph databases.

-- Database designs, supplemented by external application/service layers to provide a revision tracking facade on top of conventional static (based on the database taxonomy proposed by Snodgrass et al. in their 1985 ACM SIGMOID paper titled A Taxonomy of Time in Databases.) graph database engines:
+Database designs, supplemented by external application/service layers to provide a revision tracking facade on top of conventional static (based on the database taxonomy proposed by Snodgrass et al. in their 1985 ACM SIGMOID paper titled A Taxonomy of Time in Databases.) graph database engines:

 i.
 Khurana et al. Efficient Snapshot Retrieval over Historical Graph Data,

 ii.
 Khurana et al. Storing and Analyzing Historical Graph Data at Scale.